 Provenance model¶

-Every analysis consumes a QCData and returns a frozen result.
+Every analysis takes a QCData and returns a frozen result.
 Both carry a

 history: an immutable tuple[Step, ...].
-A Step records one operation that
+A Step is one operation that derived

 | Field | Meaning |